tsukii7/DD2480-Assignment-2-test-project/README.md

 vvvvxxxxxxxssssss
 ### Contributions
 xx
-Each implementation also involves the task of creating the relevant tests for the created methods. xxxx
+Each implementation also involves the task of creating the relevant tests for the created methods.xx xxxx
 **Mary Abeysekera:**
 - LIC methods 1, 5, 8, 13